-LLCs are a popular business structure with rental property owners, but do they make sense for you and your rental property?
+LLCs are a popular business structure with rental property owners, but they may not be the right choice for you.
 We’ll go through the benefits, drawbacks and possible alternatives.

 What Is an LLC?